 The female lays her eggs, one by one, on the leaves of various food plants such as carrot or common fennel.
 They are first green-yellow, then brown, and finally dark blue.

-The small caterpillars are born after about a week.
+The tiny caterpillars are born after about a week.
 They are black and measure just 2 mm, but have powerful jaws (mandibles).
 They spend most of their time eating.

 In a few weeks, they reach a size of about 5 cm.
 During this period, they change their skin several times: this is the phenomenon of molting.

 During the last molt, the pale green chrysalis appears.
-Using a silk thread, it attaches to a plant stalk, for example, a carrot.
+Using a silk thread, it attaches to a plant stalk, such as a carrot.
 At this stage, the animal no longer feeds.

 Inside the chrysalis, it’s the real upheaval.
 The organs adapt to the future life of the butterfly: the mandibles change into proboscis, and wings grow on the body.
 The transformation is called metamorphosis.

-After about two weeks, the chrysalis is now brownish in color: the butterfly emerges.
+After about two weeks, the chrysalis is brownish, and the butterfly emerges.
 They are still all crumpled up and curled upon themselves.

-Within half an hour, it inflates its wings with air mixed with a liquid.
+It inflates its wings with air mixed with a liquid within half an hour.
 They unfold and harden.

 The butterfly takes flight.
 It forages the nectar of wildflowers to feed and looks for a partner to reproduce.

 Coming out of a tiny egg, the caterpillar spends its time eating.
-Once satisfied, she prepares for her great metamorphosis, to become an imago, a butterfly.
+Once satisfied, she prepares for her incredible metamorphosis to become an imago, a butterfly.
 The caterpillars of the moths weave a silk cocoon, in which they will become a chrysalis, the intermediate stage between the caterpillar and the butterfly.

 Butterfly caterpillars, for their part, attach their chrysalis directly to a branch or a leaf with a few silk threads that they make.
 They often take on the color of their support, thus becoming invisible.